Ravenblack7575/blackbeak/README.md

 Download your pdf into a working folder.
 Use the script to extract primer and probe sequences from all the documents in the folder.

 Run: python extract_sequences_from_pdf.py [folder containing pdf documents]

+#### Plans

+This will take some time as I'm still very new at this.

+- simple RAG for extraction of sequences
+- updated and improved scripts from Chopshop archive (extraction of reference numbers)
+- simple RAG for extraction of methods